sandrobrumsb/sandrobrumsb/README.md

   Welcome to my profile! <br><br>
 </div>

 Hi!
-I'm Sandro Brum, a graduate in Information Systems from Centro Universitário UNA and a postgraduate in Artificial Intelligence from Universidade Cruzeiro do Sul.
+I'm Sandro, a graduate in Information Systems from Centro Universitário UNA and a postgraduate in Artificial Intelligence from Universidade Cruzeiro do Sul.

-I currently work as a Junior Back-End Developer at Teknisa Softwares.
-I also have experience in Front-End Development, specializing in agile methodologies (Scrum), HTML, CSS, JavaScript, Python, and Vue/ReactJS.
-I leverage Git for version control and collaborative development across all projects.
+With 7 years of experience in IT, I currently work as a Developer at Teknisa.
+I also have experience in software testing, agile methodologies (Scrum), and teamwork skills across all projects.

-I'm particularly passionate about Artificial Intelligence, and I'm currently exploring opportunities in Data Engineering.
+I'm particularly passionate about Artificial Intelligence and am currently exploring opportunities in Data Engineering.

 <div align="center">
   <br>